sven09/expo-uikitten-typescript-navigation-rematch-boilerplate/README.md

 * Router depending on login state from rematch (formerly known as switch router)
 * Responsive Layout for expo web
 * Translation via i18n and Expo Localization
+* Tab Navigator on Welcome screen with some tabs

 ## Usage